MiRGB/QA_Artifacts_Collection/README.md

 - **TestLink** – test case management
 - **Jira** – bug tracking and management
 - **Trello** – task and bug tracking organization

+## 📄 Copyright and Usage Notice

+Copyright © MiRGB, 2025.
+All rights reserved.

+This repository is provided for review purposes only.
+The contents may **not** be copied, distributed, modified, or used for any other purpose without the express written permission of the author.